 Postcrossing does not welcome multiple accounts per person.
-The project is designed with safety and fairness in mind and for that, certain limitations have been applied so that the system as a whole remains balanced.
-But by having more than one account, those limits no longer apply, which means you would be going around Postcrossing's limits, which creates several problems for other members and for us as well.
+The project is designed with safety and fairness in mind and for that, certain limits have been applied to each account so that the system as a whole remains balanced.
+But, by having more than one account, those limits no longer apply, which means you would be going around Postcrossing's limits, which creates several problems for other members and for Postcrossing as well.

 For example, we can no longer make sure that any two persons do an exchange only once; it is harder for a receiver to know which account they should register a postcard with, etc. It also creates unbalances on the address selection system which is unfair to other members.